If the road to real estate riches were an easy one, everyone would be a millionaire landlord or house-flipper.

 There are two reasons for this:

-- VA mortgages allow veterans, active duty service members and their surviving spouses to obtain investment property loans with no money down and low mortgages rates.
-As with FHA loans, the only requirement is that the borrower live in one of the building’s units (in this case, for at least one year).
+- VA mortgages allow veterans, active-duty service members, and their surviving spouses to obtain investment property loans with no money down and low mortgage rates.
+As with FHA loans, the only requirement is that the borrower lives in one of the building’s units (in this case, for at least one year).
 After that, they can rent out the entire building and live somewhere else.

 Another advantage of VA mortgages: borrowers can use the rents from other units in the building to qualify for the loan by including that rent as income.
 Typically, they can add 75% of the market rents toward their qualifying incomes.

-On the minus side, the rental property must be in move-in condition and receive approval from a VA home appraiser before the loan can be approved.
+On the downside, the rental property must be in move-in condition and receive approval from a VA home appraiser before the loan can be approved.

-HELOCs are revolving credit lines that usually come with variable rates.
+Home equity lines of credit — known as HELOCs — are revolving credit lines that usually come with variable rates.
 Your monthly payment depends on the current rate and loan balance.

 HELOCs have two phases.
 During the draw period, you use the line of credit all you want, and your minimum payment may cover just the interest due.
 But eventually (usually after 10 years), the HELOC draw period ends, and your loan enters the repayment phase.
 At this point, you can no longer draw funds and the loan becomes fully amortized for its remaining years.